 And then they, and then you or they, you now think you’re a loser ’cause no one showed up and you put all this work into the live stream and you think you’re not good enough.
 Right?
 And therefore, you give up on live streaming or you don’t live stream consistently at all and your results suck.

 And then you go into this vicious circle over and over again.
 And then it’s just, it’s really disheartening.
-So I just want to talk a bit about this.
+I just want to talk a bit about this.
 I think the reality is that when you just get started with live streaming, there’s not going to be a lot of people.

 And that’s just part of the game, and live streaming is a journey.
 But let’s talk about how we can work through this and you know, some things that we can do.
-So the first thing I want to talk about is when it comes to live streaming, you shouldn’t feel so disheartened when there’s no one on the live stream, because there is so much value in the replay.
+The first thing I want to talk about is when it comes to live streaming, you shouldn’t feel so disheartened when there’s no one on the live stream, because there is so much value in the replay.

-So not having any viewers on the actual live stream, doesn’t actually matter.
+Not having any viewers on the actual live stream, doesn’t actually matter.
 And to be honest, sometimes I prefer that because I find viewers distracting.
 I love you guys.
 Don’t get me wrong.
 I find viewers great.

 And you know, they ask questions and they interact.
 But sometimes it’s really distracting because at the heart of it, you’re trying to deliver content.
-So I really feel that you know, consider the replay love on YouTube.
+I really feel that you know, consider the replay love on YouTube.
 You’ll get the organic search through YouTube search afterwards so optimise it.

 And on Facebook, I know people have feelings, some people are like, I hate Facebook.
 But Facebook live is amazing because you can then run that video as an ad and get views cheaply.